kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

     en: 32
 ```

-The 'led' top-level tag contains the system LED GPIO configure.
+The `led` top-level tag contains the system LED GPIO configure.
 The configuration example below is specifically for 30-pin ESP32 DOIT DevKit v1 modules that have an integrated LED connected to GPIO2.
 Other ESP32 modules may have a different GPIO LED assignment, a different type of LED (serial instead of driven directly by the GPIO) or may not have an integrated LED at all.
 You can find and reuse examples for various ESP32, ESP32S3, ESP32E, Arduino ESP32S3 Nano boards here https://github.com/kaiaai/firmware/tree/iron/kaiaai-esp32/data.
 ```
 led:
   system: